1. Automatic Detection of System Theme

 BrowserUX Theme Switcher is a lightweight and accessible Web Component that makes it easy to switch between light and dark themes, with system detection, persistence, and CSS customization.

-component dynamically applies a light or dark theme
+The browserux-theme-switcher component dynamically applies a light or dark theme

-by default, or another element using the target
+to an element on your page (html by default, or another element using the target attribute).

 It follows a three-step logic: